A continuity date refers to the earliest date from which a small business has maintained continuous insurance coverage.

 Continuity dates apply to claims-made liability insurance policies, including errors and omissions, professional liability, and directors and officers insurance coverages.

-Insureon helps small business owners compare commercial insurance quotes with one easy online application.
-Start an application today to reduce your financial exposure to litigation.
+Insureon helps small business owners get free commercial insurance quotes with one easy online application.
+Start an application today to reduce your financial exposure to litigation, or speak with a knowledgeable Insureon insurance agent about your business insurance needs.